Association Rules — 90. Continuing Committees of the Board of Directors

 90-8.
 Committee on Early Career Psychologists

-The Committee shall consist of seven Members of the Association within seven years of the receipt of the doctorate representing Education, Practice, Public Interest and Science focuses and experience in Division and State/Provincial/Territorial Association Early Career Psychologist programs, and Governance and Membership Outreach.
+The Committee shall consist of seven Members of the Association within ten years of the receipt of the doctorate representing Education, Practice, Public Interest and Science focuses and experience in Division and State/Provincial/Territorial Association Early Career Psychologist programs, and Governance and Membership Outreach.
 Committee members will be appointed by the Board of Directors for staggered terms of three years.
 The Committee shall report to the Board of Directors.